the-turing-way/the-turing-way/CONTRIBUTING.md

 Here are a few examples of such actions:

 - use respectful, gender-neutral and inclusive language (learn more about [inclusive writing](https://www2.le.ac.uk/offices/ld/all-resources/writing/writing-resources/inclusive), resource by University of Leicester).
-- aim to include perspectives of researchers from different research background such as science, humanities and social sciences by not limiting the scope to only scientific domains.
+- aim to include perspectives of researchers from different research backgrounds such as science, humanities and social sciences by not limiting the scope to only scientific domains.
 - make sure that the colour palettes are accessible to colour-blind readers and contributors.
 Here's a useful blog post on [tips for designing scientific figures for color blind readers](http://www.somersault1824.com/tips-for-designing-scientific-figures-for-color-blind-readers) by Luk at [Somersault 1824](http://www.somersault1824.com).